 The Permanent Representation of Hungary to the European Union plays a central role in exercising rights deriving from the EU membership, fulfilling obligations and representing effectively the Hungarian interests.
 As primary duty, the Permanent Representation is taking part in the elaboration and representation of the Hungarian position in EU decision making.

-Supervised by the Minister heading the Prime Minister’s Office, its structure reflects the organization of the Hungarian government: attachés from every ministry and several national agencies can be found among our staff.
+Supervised by the Minister of Justice, its structure reflects the organization of the Hungarian government: attachés from every ministry and several national agencies can be found among our staff.

 Similarly to the other EU Member States’ permanent representations, three ambassadors are serving at the Permanent Representation of Hungary: